KMU-quantum-classroom/qiskit-classroom/README.md

 ### Prerequisites

-* LaTeX distribution(or program) must be installed
+* LaTeX's distribution(or program) must be installed

   * On GNU/Linux recommend TeX Live

-  * On Windows recomend MiKTeX
+  * On Windows recommend MiKTeX

 * git should be installed